 “Alazne, salute,” I tell her.

 “Shinzou wo sasageyo!“

 My beloved doesn’t need any other explanation.
 We both cross our left arm behind our lower back, then our right forearm across our chest, so we can clench our right fist over our heart.

 I wake up with the morning light that shines through the window near my side of the bed.
-My body feels relaxed as if it has appreciated the nine or ten hours of sleep, even though some of my muscles, particularly those in my arms, are stiff from lifting heavy boxes I shouldn’t have bothered with.
+My body feels relaxed as if it has appreciated the nine or ten hours of sleep, even though some of my muscles, particularly those in my arms, are stiff from lifting heavy boxes.
 Next to me sleeps the love of my life, who has spent her first night as my live-in girlfriend.
 Alazne is lying face up, with one arm over her head and touching the headboard slat, which has raised that breast.
 Its rosy nipple peeks out from under the sheet.
 My girl is breathing through her mouth, and I watch for a while how her chest raises and falls.
 She smells like stale sweat, sex, and her own particular smell that I can’t describe.
 She’s really here, in my house, in my bed, and she will remain with me forever.

 I stand up carefully from the bed, then walk up to the curtains to draw them so my angel can sleep for a bit longer, but either she was already awake or me shifting my weight around on the mattress must have done it, because I hear her yawning.
 When I turn back, Alazne stretches adorably as she shuts her eyelids tight.
 She opens them again, and I give her a smile.

 “Hey,” she replies, a little groggily.